DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/cds_api.rst

    * Remember to accept the Terms and Conditions for each dataset you're interested in
    * You'll find these terms at the bottom of each dataset's download page
    * This simple step enables your API requests to work correctly
-   * For reference, the general data usage guidelines are available at: https://cds.climate.copernicus.eu/terms
+   * For reference, the general data usage guidelines are available at: `CDS Term of Use <https://cds.climate.copernicus.eu/disclaimer-privacy>`_

 Step-by-Step Instructions
 -------------------------